maryamsh62/SQL-Portfolio-Project---Covid-Deaths-Vaccinations/README.md

-# Covid Deaths & Vaccinations Portfolio Project
+# Covid Deaths & Vaccinations

 This project focuses on **exploring and analyzing COVID-19 deaths and vaccination trends** across various countries using **SQL**.